 Circuit Overview

-Balaton Park Circuit is bidding to be Hungary’s second permanent circuit to break through onto the international motorsport stage.
+Balaton Park Circuit is Hungary’s second permanent circuit to break through onto the international motorsport stage.

 The track boasts grandstands that seat 10,000 that can be supplemented with bleachers to give a total capacity of up to 120,000 spectators.
-With an on-site 145-room four star hotel overlooking the circuit, the facility is certainly providing international promoters with a venue that is worthy of attention.
+With an on-site 145-room four star hotel overlooking the circuit, the facility is certainly providing international promoters with a venue that demands attention.

 Circuit History